chevah/geck/content/support.rst

 	Before releasing a new version, we run an automated test suite to validate new features and check for regressions.

-	By knowing details about your installations we can configure the test suite to run against a setup similar to your installation.
+	By knowing details about your installations, we can configure the test suite to run against a similar setup.

 	This information will not be shared with any other third party and will be used solely for improving further support for you and development of the product.